HalitZiyaKARTAL/test11/scratchpad/hatch/aicoded/readme.md

-but sometimes i can try to ship fast and it can be suboptimally designed etc since i am kinda in a rush and try to get at least minimum viable products and since this is scratchpad i use it as test area too so it might be very different frol my coding style but i sometimes send ai some of my codes so it can still contain similarity but apps in this folder will probably need full rebuilds so if there is something you dislike you can tell me but i havent used enough focus for those here i usually add eval section so users can self fix bugs or add features etc etc
+but sometimes i can try to ship fast and it can be suboptimally designed etc since i am kinda in a rush and try to get at least minimum viable products and since this is scratchpad i use it as test area too so it might be very different from my coding style but i sometimes send ai some of my codes so it can still contain similarity but apps in this folder will probably need full rebuilds so if there is something you dislike you can tell me but i havent used enough focus for those here i usually add eval section so users can self fix bugs or add features etc etc